arnodelorme/wp15/BIDScramble/README.md

 ## Usage

 To scramble BIDS data you can run the command-line tool named ``scrambler``.
 At its base, this tool has an input and output argument, followed by a ``Data type`` subcommand.
-The meaning and use of these arguments is explained in more detail in the following sections.
+The meaning and usage of these arguments is explained in more detail in the following sections.

 ### scrambler